Your guide to a successful rental application

 Applying to rent a property can be intimidating for anyone, from first-time tenants to seasoned property owners.
 But, we have good news – it doesn’t have to be!

-We’ve been in the Perth property management game a long time, so in this blog post, we’ll give you some advice to follow to help you make the best possible impression on a prospective landlord or property manager.
+The team at We Love Rentals has been in the Perth property management game a long time, so in this blog post, we’ll give you some advice to follow to help you make the best possible impression on a prospective landlord or property manager.

 When you’re applying to rent a property, remember: